maringerov/simple-relay-app/README.md

-# A Very Simple Relay App
+# A contact organizer application built on top of Relay.

 My first time playing around with the new Relay framework.
+WIP.

 To run the app: